Popsicle Finance (ICE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Popsicle Finance Historical Price

-According to the latest data gathered on Popsicle Finance live price page, the current price of Popsicle Finance is 0.239699USD.
-The circulating supply of Popsicle Finance(ICE) is 6.75M ICE , giving it a market capitalization of $1.62M.
+According to the latest data gathered on Popsicle Finance live price page, the current price of Popsicle Finance is 0.227477USD.
+The circulating supply of Popsicle Finance(ICE) is 6.75M ICE , giving it a market capitalization of $1.53M.

 The Popsicle Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ICE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.